CMMC Standard and Certification

 How often must CMMC certification be renewed?

 CMMC certification is valid for a set period and must be renewed periodically.
-Organisations should plan for ongoing maintenance and regular evidence collection to remain compliant between assessments and ensure continuous protection of sensitive information.
+Organizations should plan for ongoing maintenance and regular evidence collection to remain compliant between assessments and ensure continuous protection of sensitive information.